 Shares of the common stock represented by proxies received by the Company (whether through the return of the enclosed proxy card, by telephone or over the Internet), where the shareholder has specified his or her choice with respect to the proposals described in this Proxy Statement (including the election of directors), will be voted in accordance with the specification(s) so made.
-If your proxy is properly executed but does not contain voting instructions, or if you vote via telephone or the Internet without indicating how you want to vote with respect to any item, your shares will be voted "FOR" the election of all nominees for the Board of Directors; "FOR" the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for the fiscal year ending December 31, 2023; "FOR" the advisory vote to approve Named Executive Officer compensation and "ONE YEAR," on an advisory basis, as the desired frequency of holding an advisory vote on the compensation of the Named Executive Officers.
+If your proxy is properly executed but does not contain voting instructions, or if you vote via telephone or the Internet without indicating how you want to vote with respect to any item, your shares will be voted "FOR" the election of all nominees for the Board of Directors; "FOR" the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for the fiscal year ending December 31, 2024 and "FOR" the advisory vote to approve Named Executive Officer compensation.